salaboy/from-monolith-to-k8s/workshop.md

 <img src="workshop-imgs/backoffice-screen.png" alt="Conference BackOffice" width="500px">

-3) Check the email service to see the notification email sent to the potential speaker, this can be done with
+3) Check the email service to see the notification email sent to the potential speaker, this can be done with:

 ``` bash
 k get pods
 ```